mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 ## Data Visualizations

-Within Python, there is a `matplotlib` library that is popular to create plots with.
+Within Python, the `matplotlib` library is popular for plotting data.
 There is also the `seaborn` library which uses functions from `matplotlib` as a foundation and tends to make much more visually appealing plots.
-Scatter plots, histograms, and count plots are examples found in `seaborn`.
+Scatter plots, histograms, and count plots are all examples of found in `seaborn`.

+All of these plots are customizable through size, shape, color, markers, and more.
+For now, we will explore colors and markers.
+For more information on choosing color palettes, check out the seaborn documentation [here]('https://seaborn.pydata.org/tutorial/color_palettes.html').

 To get started, import both `seaborn` and `matplotlib` libaries:

 ```
-# Library for df
+# Library for df (remember df = dataframe)
 import pandas as pd

-# Library for plotting
+# Library for plotting - we need all of these commands
 import matplotlib
 %matplotlib inline
 import seaborn as sns